pandas-dev/pandas/doc/source/overview.rst

 On Windows, you will need to download and install `gcc / MinGW
 <http://www.mingw.org/wiki/HOWTO_Install_the_MinGW_GCC_Compiler_Suite>`__.
-After adding it to your system path , you can install pandas by typing
+After adding it to your system path, you can install pandas by typing
 instead:

 ::

+  python setup.py build --compiler=mingw32
-  python setup.py install --compiler=mingw32
+  python setup.py install